 Annual Enrollment Period - A set time each fall when members can change their health or drug plans or switch to Original Medicare.
-The Annual Enrollment Period is from October 15 until December 7.
-Since you are enrolled in an employer group health plan, you will automatically be enrolled in the following year's plan when the renewal period occurs for your employer.
-You can still switch to Original Medicare during annual enrollment period (AEP), but it is important to check with your employer's benefits administrator as some will not allow you to re-enter the employer group health plan once you leave.
+The Annual Enrollment Period is from October 15 until December 7 and your plan will be effective January 1st of the following year.